maly/bas80/README.md

 Returns upper / lower byte of int

+## Pointers

+You can getg a pointer (an unsigned int) to variable, string variable or a string constant.
+Use angle braces around the element, e.g. `LET a = [b]` to get an address to a memory place where the B variable resides.

 ## String slices

 String variable can be "sliced" (like with LEFT$, MID$, RIGHT$), but in a more flexible way.
 Just use the string slice syntax as described below.